 Syphilis tests and treatment

-People you’ve had sex with also need to get checked – a clinic can let them know if you don’t want to.
-Untreated syphilis can cause serious heart, brain and nerve problems years later and can even lead to death.
+- People you’ve had sex with also need to get checked – a clinic can let them know if you don’t want to.
+If they know, they can be treated.

 Some GP surgeries also test for and treat these infections.

 - It's easy to treat syphilis in pregnancy and the treatment will not harm the baby.

-You can have them without knowing, so regular check-ups are a good idea, especially if you're starting a new relationship and/or you want to stop using condoms with your partner.
+You can have STIs without knowing, so regular check-ups are a good idea.
+This is especially the case if you're starting a new relationship or you want to stop using condoms with your partner.